15 Best Things to Do in New Haven (CT)

-Study a map of New Haven a you’ll see a four-by-four grid at its heart, dating from 1638 when this was the first planned city in America.
+Study a map of New Haven and you’ll see a four-by-four grid at its heart, dating from 1638 when this was the first planned city in America.

-Since 1701 New Haven’s story has been intertwined with that of Yale University, the Gothic Revival campus of which is scattered across downtown.
+Since 1701 New Haven’s story has been intertwined with that of Yale University, the Collegiate Gothic campus of which is scattered across downtown.

 Crown Street and Temple Street have everything from pho to sushi and Cubans, and there’s a feast of a cerebral variety at museums like the Yale University Art Gallery, the Peabody Museum and the Yale Center for British Art.

-New Haven is at the head of the namesake harbour on Long Island Sound, and has a coast lined with parks for waterside walks and beach trips.
+New Haven is at the head of the namesake harbor on Long Island Sound, and has a coast lined with parks for waterside walks and beach trips.

 1. Yale University